YVD7/ML-project-internship/README.md

 At each step in both development  and development parts, logging operation is performed which are stored in the development_logs.log and deployment_logs.log files respectively.

 So, now we can find the Concrete compressive strength quickly by just passing  the quanitites of the raw materials as an input into the web application

-# Web Deployment:
+Deployment: